LoufaSupreme/TopCellar/README.md

 - [x] Allow user to flag existing entries
 - [x] Allow user to change status of existing entries
 - [ ] Display warning before deleting entry
-- [ ] Implement custom filtering of entries by adding tags (list of customers, contacts, tags, dollar value, date)
+- [x] Implement custom filtering of entries by adding tags (matching ANY criteria)
+- [ ] Implement custom filtering (matching ALL criteria)
 - [ ] Allow user to save custom filters for later date
 - [ ] Implement sorting of entries by at least one criteria.
 Sorting preference should be saved in user preferences each time
 - [ ]